c-bejar/c-bejar/README.md

 ## Top Projects

 - [Night-of-the-Black-Spirits](https://github.com/c-bejar/Night-of-the-Black-Spirits): An endless horde brawler with the goal to get the highest score possible.

   Language(s): GDScript, GDShader
 - [SVE-Set-Tool](https://github.com/c-bejar/SVE-Set-Tool): A web scraper and deck editor for Shadowverse Evolve, scraping cards from the official website.

-Language(s): HTML, CSS, & JavaScript.
+  Language(s): HTML, CSS, JavaScript.
 - [CS-342-Proj3-Networking-JavaFX](https://github.com/c-bejar/CS-342-Proj3-Networking-JavaFX): A Poker game client with Server integration on the same network/device.

   Language(s): Java
 - [Aztlan-Painting-Website](https://github.com/c-bejar/Aztlan-Painting-Website): A personal personal website for the purposes of showcasing work for hire.

-Language(s): HTML & CSS.
+  Language(s): HTML, CSS.
-- [EDOPro-HD-Image-Downloader](https://github.com/c-bejar/EDOPro-HD-Image-Downloader): An image downloader for the Yu-Gi-Oh!
-Online Dueling Sim EDOPro.
-Language(s): Python.
+- [Bop-It on Arduino](https://github.com/c-bejar/Bop-It-Arduino): A 2-player game of Bop-It using an Arduino and various other components.

+  Language(s): C++

 ## GitHub Stats